Wiechciu/international-fixed-calendar/README.md

 ### ⚙️ Usage

-Plugin creates an autoload `IFC` that can be accessed anywhere in the codebase.
+Plugin creates an autoload `IFC` (International Fixed Calendar) that can be accessed anywhere in the codebase.
 E.g. providing date from Gregorian Calendar format:
 ```
 IFC.get_ifc_date_string_from_gregorian_date_string("2025-06-10")
 ```